-In this unit, you will gain experience in designing, dimensioning and simulating communication systems and networks.
-You will be introduced to the relevant communication principles and techniques, common signal transmission media, transmission mechanisms and modes and signal processing techniques used in communication systems.
-You will apply mathematical analysis techniques to study different telecommunications systems and their applications, including wireless and optical fibre communications.
-You will also be introduced to the concepts of data communication and local area network.
-In addition, this unit will provide you with opportunities to further develop communication skills through collaborative teamwork and individual presentations.
+In this unit, you will gain experience in designing, communication systems and networks.
+You will be introduced to the relevant communication principles and techniques, common signal transmission media, transmission mechanisms and modes, and signal processing techniques used in communication systems.
+You will apply mathematical analysis techniques to study different telecommunications systems and their applications.
+You will be introduced to the concepts of data communication and local area network.
+This unit will provide you with opportunities to further develop communication skills through collaborative teamwork and participation in class discussions.
+Furthermore, the unit aims to promote the UN sustainable development Goal 9 Build resilient infrastructure, promote inclusive and sustainable industrialisation, and foster innovation by developing an understanding of how to build resilient and sustainable communication systems to support industrial innovation.

 |Student Contribution Band||SCA Band 2|